tomysshadow/YAMosse/README.md

  - [`PyTaskbar`](https://github.com/N3RDIUM/PyTaskbar) (optional, to show taskbar progress, Windows only)
  - [`tensorflow-hub`](https://github.com/tensorflow/hub) (optional, see below)

-In addition to the above packages, to use YAMosse, you must install the YAMNet model.
+In addition to the above packages, you must install the YAMNet model to use YAMosse.
 If the YAMNet model is not installed, the application will run, but when you perform a YAMScan an import error will occur and the scan will be cancelled.

 There are two methods you can use to install the YAMNet model: installing via Tensorflow Hub, or via Tensorflow Model Garden.